Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Introduction}

-In order to track surfaces in 3D, we must have a notion of their depth.
-This requires a depth estimation network which estimates the disparity value of each pixel in the image, denoted as a disparity map, \(\mathbf{D} \in \mathbb{R}^{h \times w \times 1}\).
-The disparity is the relative difference in distance from a point to the camera center between each image in the stereo pair.
+In order to track a point in 3D, its depth must be known.
+This requires a depth estimation network.
+In stereo formulations, this network estimates the disparity value of each pixel in the image, denoted as a disparity map, \(\mathbf{D} \in \mathbb{R}^{h \times w \times 1}\).
+In monocular methods the formulation is similar, except the scale is unknown.
+The disparity is the relative difference in pixels from a point to the camera center between each image in the stereo pair.
 This disparity of a point can then be used along with the camera matrix to calculate the 3D position of that point.
-Many depth estimation methods exist that have been applied to endoscopy (GA-Net~\citep{zhangGANetGuidedAggregation2019}, LibELAS~\citep{geigerEfficientLargeScaleStereo2011}, etc.), that are relevant to both the surgical and non-surgical applications.
+Many depth estimation methods exist that have been applied, and are still used in endoscopy such as the CNN-based GA-Net~\citep{zhangGANetGuidedAggregation2019}, RAFT-Stereo~\citep{lipsonRAFTStereoMultilevelRecurrent2021}, or the classical LibELAS~\citep{geigerEfficientLargeScaleStereo2011}.
+These methods come from computer vision and are relevant to both the surgical and non-surgical applications.
 Additionally, we note that although the methods we review in this section calculate depth densely, some SLAM or SfM methods instead efficiently back-project the points from feature matching to estimate their 3D position sparsely, although this does not provide the smoothness regularization that dense methods do.

+\metrics{} For evaluating depth estimation networks, RMSE and log RMSE are frequently used when depth ground truth is available.
+Mean absolute distance (MAD) is also used.
+To accomodate for possible scale changes and estimate relative error in the case of monocular stereo, Abs Rel and Sq Rel provide percentage metrics. $\delta$ reports accuracy at varying thresholds.
+When ground truth is unavailable, the quality of photometric reconstruction using reprojection from one frame to another is evaluated with SSIM or PSNR.